Srividya-Ghanta/Step_IN_PYTHON_MiniProject/1_Requirements/README.md

  ## 3. Output
  * Display the calculated result in the terminal.

- # Function Used in the Application
+ # Functions Used in the Application

  # SWOT Analysis